influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/troubleshooting/frequently-asked-questions.md

 The connection details form requires additional information when connecting Chronograf to an [InfluxEnterprise cluster](https://docs.influxdata.com/enterprise_influxdb/v1.2/).

-When you enter InfluxDB's HTTP bind address in the `Connection String` input, Chronograf automatically checks if that InfluxDB instance is a data node.
+When you enter the InfluxDB HTTP bind address in the `Connection String` input, Chronograf automatically checks if that InfluxDB instance is a data node.
 If it is a data node, Chronograf automatically adds the `Meta Service Connection URL` input to the connection details form.
 Enter the HTTP bind address of one of your cluster's meta nodes into that input and Chronograf takes care of the rest.